-- 1. Contestants should provide their own clipboard and #2 Pencil.
-Scantrons will be provided at the contest. - 2.
-Contestants may not use or possess cell phones during the contest. - 3.
+- 4. Contestants should provide their own clipboard and #2 Pencil.
+Scantrons will be provided at the contest. - 5.
+Contestants may not use or possess cell phones during the contest. - 6.
 While the contest is in progress, there will be no talking or conversation between contestants or any other individuals.
-All questions should be directed to group leaders. - 4.
-Contestants will not be allowed to carry, use or refer to any printed material at any time during the contest (only judge's score sheets).
-Contestants are allowed to have only lined paper with scoring grids, cards, notebooks, clipboards, etc. Contest management may provide materials (such as patterns) as they see fit. - 5.
+All questions should be directed to group leaders. - 7.
+Contestants will not be allowed to carry, use, or refer to any printed material at any time during the contest (only judge's score sheets).
+Contestants are only permitted to bring a clipboard and #2 pencil into the contest.
+Blank paper will be provided, as well as scantrons, scoresheets, and patterns.
+No other material is allowed into the contest. - 8.
 Contestants should not use notes while giving oral reasons.
 Use of notes will result in a minimum penalty of 10 points.
 The oral reasons judge will, at their discretion, use higher penalties based on the extent of use of notes.
-There will be no talking during reasons preparation. - 6.
+There will be no talking during reasons preparation. - 9.
 Awards for the contest will be: - a.
 Junior High Point Halter (3rd Tie Breaker for overall) - b.
 Junior High Point Performance (2nd Tie Breaker for overall) - c.
 Junior High Point Reasons (1st Tie Breaker for overall) - d.
 Junior High Point Overall (1st Tie Breaker for each section) - e.
 Senior High Point Halter (3rd Tie Breaker for overall) - f.
 Senior High Point Performance (2nd Tie Breaker for overall) - g.
 Senior High Point Reasons (1st Tie Breaker for overall) - h.
 Senior High Point Overall (1st Tie Breaker for each section) - i.
-Junior High Point Team Overall - j.
-Senior High Point Team Overall - 7.
-Classes to be judged may include: - A. Halter Classes American Quarter Horse, Morgan, Appaloosa, Arabian, Palomino, American Paint, and Stock Horse Type. - B. Performance Classes Western Pleasure, Western Horsemanship, Reining, Hunt Seat Equitation, Hunter Under Saddle, Western Riding, Hunter Hack, Trail, and Ranch Riding.
+Junior High Point Team Overall - i.
+Senior High Point Team Overall - 10.
+Classes to be judged may include: - A. Halter Classes American Quarter Horse, Morgan, Appaloosa, Arabian, Palomino, American Paint, and Stock Horse Type. - B. Performance Classes Western Pleasure, Western Horsemanship, Reining, Hunt Seat Equitation, Hunter Under Saddle, Western Riding, Hunter Hack, Trail, Rach Rail, and Ranch Riding.